-- A Family planning should be addressed in each patient of reproductive age and adjustment of therapy considered before a planned pregnancy. - B Treatment of patients with rheumatic disease before/during pregnancy and lactation should aim to prevent or suppress disease activity in the mother and expose the fetus/ child to no harm. - C The risk of drug therapy for the child should be weighed against the risk that untreated maternal disease represents for the patient and the fetus or child. - D The decision on drug therapy during pregnancy and lactation should be based on agreement between the internist/rheumatologist, gynaecologist/obstetrician and the patient, and including other healthcare providers when appropriate.
+- A Family planning should be addressed in each patient of reproductive age and adjustment of therapy considered before a planned pregnancy. - B Treatment of patients with rheumatic disease before/during pregnancy and lactation should aim to prevent or suppress disease activity in the mother and expose the fetus/ child to no harm - C The risk of drug therapy for the child should be weighed against the risk that untreated maternal disease represents for the patient and the fetus or child.

+The decision on drug therapy during pregnancy and lactation should be based on agreement between the internist/rheumatologist, gynaecologist/obstetrician and the D patient, and including other healthcare providers when appropriate.

-Poir nts to consider for use of antirheumatic drugs in pregnancy Grade of recommendation† 1 csDMARDs‡ proven compatible with pregnancy are hydroxychloroquine, chloroquine, sulfasalazine, azathioprine, ciclosporin, tacrolimus and colchicine.
+Points to consider for use of antirheumatic drugs in pregnancy Grade of recommendation† 1 csDMARDs1 proven compatible with pregnancy are hydroxychloroquine, chloroquine, sulfasalazine, azathioprine, ciclosporin, tacrolimus and B colchicine.
 They should be continued in pregnancy for maintenance of remission or treatment of a disease flare.
-2 csDMARDs‡ methotrexate, mycophenolate mofetil and cyclophosphamide are teratogenic and should be withdrawn before pregnancy. В 3 Non-selective COX inhibitors (non-steroidal anti-inflammatory drugs, NSAIDs) and prednisone should be considered for use in pregnancy if needed to control active disease symptoms.
-NSAIDs should be restricted to the first and second trimesters. В 4 In severe, refractory maternal disease during pregnancy methylprednisolone pulses, intravenous immunoglobulin or even second or third trimester use of cyclophosphamide should be considered.
-D 5 csDMARDs\$, tsDMARDs§ and anti-inflammatory drugs with insufficient documentation concerning use in pregnancy should be avoided until further evidence is available.
+2 csDMARDs# methotrexate, mycophenolate mofetil and cyclophosphamide are teratogenic and should be withdrawn before pregnancy. В 3 Non-selective COX inhibitors (non-steroidal anti-inflammatory drugs, NSAIDs) and prednisone should be considered for use in pregnancy if needed to В control active disease symptoms.
+NSAIDs should be restricted to the first and second trimesters.
+In severe, refractory maternal disease during pregnancy methylprednisolone pulses, intravenous immunoglobulin or even second or third trimester use 4 D of cyclophosphamide should be considered.
+5 csDMARDs[‡], tsDMARDs[§] and anti-inflammatory drugs with insufficient documentation concerning use in pregnancy should be avoided until further B-D evidence is available.
 This applies to leflunomide, mepacrine, tofacitinib and selective COX II inhibitors.
-B-D 6 Among bDMARDs¶ continuation of tumour necrosis factor (TNF) inhibitors during the first part of pregnancy should be considered.
-Etanercept and certolizumab may be considered for use throughout pregnancy due to low rate of transplacental passage. В 7 bDMARDs¶ rituximab, anakinra, tocilizumab, abatacept, belimumab and ustekinumab have limited documentation on safe use in pregnancy and should be replaced before conception by other medication.
+6 Among bDMARDs1 continuation of tumour necrosis factor (TNF) inhibitors during the first part of pregnancy should be considered.
+Etanercept and В certolizumab may be considered for use throughout pregnancy due to low rate of transplacental passage.
+7 bDMARDs¶ rituximab, anakinra, tocilizumab, abatacept, belimumab and ustekinumab have limited documentation on safe use in pregnancy and D should be replaced before conception by other medication.
 They should be used during pregnancy only when no other pregnancy-compatible drug can effectively control maternal disease.
-D Poir ts to consider for use of antirheumatic drugs during lactation Grade of recommendation† 1 csDMARDs‡ and anti-inflammatory drugs compatible with breast feeding should be considered for continuation during lactation provided the child does not have conditions that contraindicate it.
+Points to consider for use of antirheumatic drugs during lactation Grade of recommendation[†] 1 csDMARDs and anti-inflammatory drugs compatible with breast feeding should be considered for continuation during lactation provided the child D does not have conditions that contraindicate it.
 This applies to hydoxychloroquine, chloroquine, sulfasalazine, azathioprine, ciclosporin, tacrolimus, colchicine, prednisone, immunoglobulin, non-selective COX inhibitors and celecoxib.
-D 2 csDMARDs, tsDMARDs§ and anti-inflammatory drugs with no or limited data on breast feeding should be avoided in lactating women.
-This applies to methotrexate, mycophenolate mofetil, cyclophosphamide, leflunomide, tofacitinib and cyclooxygenase II inhibitors other than celecoxib.
-D 3 Low transfer to breast milk has been shown for infliximab, adalimumab, etanercept and certolizumab.
-Continuation of TNF inhibitors should be considered compatible with breast feeding.
-D 4 bDMARDs¶ with no data on breast feeding such as rituximab, anakinra, belimumab, ustekinumab, tocilizumab and abatacept should be avoided during lactation if other therapy is available to control the disease.
-Based on pharmacological properties of bDMARDs¶, lactation should not be discouraged when using these agents, if no other options are available.
-D

-^{}Level of evidence is given for each drug separately in table 2.
+2 csDMARDs1, tsDMARDs2 and anti-inflammatory drugs with no or limited data on breast feeding should be avoided in lactating women.
+This applies D to methotrexate, mycophenolate mofetil, cyclophosphamide, leflunomide, tofacitinib and cyclooxygenase II inhibitors other than celecoxib.
+3 Low transfer to breast milk has been shown for infliximab, adalimumab, etanercept and certolizumab.
+Continuation of TNF inhibitors should be D considered compatible with breast feeding. bDMARDs¶ with no data on breast feeding such as rituximab, anakinra, belimumab, ustekinumab, tocilizumab and abatacept should be avoided D during lactation if other therapy is available to control the disease.
+Based on pharmacological properties of bDMARDs , lactation should not be discouraged when using these agents, if no other options are available.
+Level of evidence is given for each drug separately in table 2. †A Category I evidence from meta-analysis of randomised controlled trials (1A) or from at least one randomised controlled trial (1B) B Category II evidence from at least one controlled study without randomisation (2A) or from at least one type of quasi-experimental study (2B), or extrapolated recommendations from category I evidence.